Teen killed from apparent drive-by shooting in southeast Houston

 MORE CRIME AND PUBLIC SAFETY COVERAGE

-Officers found a blood trail from the connecting streets, but do not have a motive, as of this writing.
+Officers did find a blood trail from the connecting streets, but do not have a motive, as of this writing.

 An investigation remains underway.